webmachinelearning/webnn/mltensor-explainer.md

 - Does the user agent have enough information to appropriately allocate an `MLTensor` if an `MLDeviceType` is not used for creating an `MLContext`?
 See [#350](https://github.com/webmachinelearning/webnn/issues/350) and [#749](https://github.com/webmachinelearning/webnn/issues/749)
 - Should the `dispatch()` method be a part of the `MLGraph` interface rather than `MLContext`?
 Should `readTensor()` and `writeTensor()` exist on an `MLTensor`?
 See [#697](https://github.com/webmachinelearning/webnn/issues/697).
 - If an `MLContext` is not created from a `GPUDevice`, does there need to be some mechanism - above and beyond the `MLTensorUsage.WEBGPU_INTEROP` flag - for identifying the specific `GPUDevice` with which interop is desired?
-- What are the usage flags of a `GPUBuffer` created from an `MLTensor`?
 - Is a sync variant of the `importExternalBuffer()` method feasible on platforms where the WebNN timeline _is_ the WebGPU timeline? (i.e. ML compute is expressed in terms of GPU commands on the same `GPUDevice`)

 ## Considered Alternatives